National Executive Committee of the Labour Party (UK): Current members

+In addition, the General Secretary (Hollie Ridley), the PLP Chief Whip (Jonathan Reynolds MP), and PLP Chair (Jessica Morden MP) attend ex officio without a vote.

 Chair of the National Executive Committee

 The chair of the party is elected by the NEC from among its own members, and holds office for a calendar year, chairing both NEC meetings and national party conferences.

 The name of this post has become confused since 2001 when Labour Party leader Tony Blair appointed Charles Clarke to the courtesy position of Chair of the Labour Party without the NEC or the national conference authorising such a position.
 The office's name remains "chair of the party" in the Labour Party Constitution, but elsewhere the party presents the position as "Chair of the NEC".
 Prior to 2001 the position was called "Chair of the Labour Party", and before that "Chairman of the Labour Party".